nico-ig/UDP-Video-Streaming/README.md

 # Protocol
-This protocol aims to describe a method to concurrently streaming different movies to different groups of clients.
+This protocol aims to describe a method to concurrently streaming different Musics to different groups of clients.
 To do so, it has two mais phases: the [handshake](#handshake) phase and the [streaming](#streaming) phase.
 In the handshake phase, it allocates a port between a leader client and the server.
-In the streaming phase, the clients wishing to join register to that session and the leader client chooses a available movie from the server to be streamed.
+In the streaming phase, the clients wishing to join register to that session and the leader client chooses a available Music from the server to be streamed.
-When the movie has finished being streamed, the session is closed.
+When the Music has finished being streamed, the session is closed.

 ## Handshake
 ![handshake](./images/port-negotiation.png)